 A core function within the UR is setting Price Controls for the regulated businesses.
 Power NI submit their proposed costs for running the business to the UR.
 These costs are thoroughly scrutinised and the appropriate level approved by the UR.
 The UR also sets the Margin for Power NI i.e. the level of profit which they are allowed to make from their price-regulated customers.
 The scope and customer coverage means that the current price-regulated threshold is for those customers with consumption under 50MWh per annum.
-This currently includes small I&C customers as well as domestic customers.

 The latest Price Control for Power will run from April 2017.
 The Decision Paper for the latest control was published in November 2016.